dolphindb/Tutorials_EN/data_ETL.md

 ### 3.2 Processing Speed

-To improve the efficiency of batch processing, you can set a proper batch size and apply multithreaded and distributed computing.
+To improve the efficiency of batch processing, you can set a proper batch size and apply multithreading and distributed computing.

 - Proper batch size